-Effective Thursday, October 15, 2020, the Supreme Court of Florida adopted new Florida Family Law Rules of Procedure Forms 12.985(a)-(g).
-These new collaborative divorce forms are for couples like you who may be considering the collaborative process for dissolution of your marriage.
+In 2020, the Supreme Court of Florida adopted new collaborative divorce forms.
+See Florida Family Law Rules of Procedure Forms 12.985(a)-(g).
+These forms are for couples like you who may be considering the collaborative process for your divorce.

 Florida Family Law Forms 12.985(a) – (g)

-The new forms, effective October 15, 2020, for collaborative Florida divorce cases, work with the collaborative Florida statute, procedural rule, and ethical rule.
+The new collaborative divorce forms work with Florida’s collaborative law statute, procedural rule, and ethical rule.

-Click on the linked title to download a pdf of these Florida Family Law of Procedure Forms 12.985(a)-(g) for collaborative dissolution of marriage:
+Click on the linked title to download these Florida Family Law of Procedure Forms 12.985(a)-(g) for collaborative dissolution of marriage:

 - Introduction and Explanatory Remarks for Forms 12.985(a)-(g) Collaborative Dissolution Process Forms.

 - Explanation of Collaborative Dissolution Process (Attorney – Client) – Florida Family Law Form 12.985(a).
-The lawyer must explain the collaborative law process to you before you choose collaborative law option.
-Lawyers must explain available process options.
-When you’re informed, you can choose wisely the option that best fits your family.
+The lawyer must explain the collaborative law process and other options available to you.
+You can then choose wisely the option that best fits your family.

-- Collaborative Law Participation Agreement Principles and Guidelines – Florida Family Law Form 12.985(b)(1) – Lays out for the collaborative team principles and guidelines for the collaborative law process.
-The principles and guidelines include:
+- Collaborative Law Participation Agreement Principles and Guidelines – Florida Family Law Form 12.985(b)(1) – Lays out principles and guidelines for the collaborative law process.
+They include:

-- Goals – Avoid litigation and its negative economic, social, and emotional consequences to you and your family.
+- Goals – Avoid litigation and its negative economic, social, and emotional consequences.

 - No Court Intervention – The collaborative process is voluntary and private.
-It allows you and your spouse, not a judge, to take control of solutions and important decisions.
+It allows you and your spouse, not a judge, to create and take control of solutions.

-- Information gathering – Transparent exchange of important information gets rid of formal discovery (depositions, subpoenas, interrogatories, lawyers’ requests to produce).
+- Information gathering – Open exchange of important information gets rid of formal discovery (depositions, subpoenas, interrogatories, lawyers’ requests to produce).

-- Separate, independent attorneys – You and your spouse each have your own attorney, but they work with the collaborative team.
+- Separate, independent attorneys – You and your spouse each have your own attorney, who work with the collaborative team.

 - Professionals’ fees and costs – At each team meeting, you and your team will plan and discuss paying professionals’ fees.